 On average, employees are 20 to 25% more productive in organizations with effective internal communication in comparison with companies where employees are not connected.

-One of the key challenges most businesses face during mergers is to keep employees motivated and engaged.
+One of the key challenges most businesses face is to keep employees motivated and engaged during a change.
 So, what’s the situation at your company?
 Have you noticed a change in employee productivity?
 How does your internal communication support your employees in their daily jobs?

-You’ll need to measure the impacts of your IC strategy on your employees’ performance so you can evaluate whether you’ve successfully communicated with your employees during the merger.
+You’ll need to measure the impacts of your IC strategy on your employees’ performance so you can evaluate whether you’ve successfully communicated with your employees.

 Increase in Revenue